MIF25: Santiago Yahuarcani – The Beginning of Knowledge at the Whitworth

 The Beginning of Knowledge gathers magical works by self-taught Yahuarcani, who belongs to the Aimeni clan (the White Heron clan) of the Uitoto Nation of northern Amazonia.
 His compositions feature enigmatic deities, powerful animals and humans in expansive landscapes, always returning to our frayed relationship with nature.

-Yahuarcani does not draw on art history or a formal art education.
+The artist does not draw on art history or a formal art education.
 Instead, his art comes from a deep need to share the stories and sacred wisdom of his ancestors and clan elders.
 Traditional Utitio myths are retold as narratives in constant flow that remain as relevant today as they were hundreds of years ago.
-Spiritual practices and medicinal plants are captured alongside historical episodes of colonial atrocities, making for chillingly raw and beautiful works of art.
-Existing outside of mainstream trends allows the artist to continue his mission of confronting the past while preserving ancient wisdom for future generations.
+Spiritual practices and medicinal plants are captured alongside historical episodes of colonial atrocities, making for chillingly raw yet beautiful works of art.
+Existing outside of mainstream trends allows him to continue the mission of confronting the past while preserving ancient wisdom for future generations.

 Accessibility